voxpupuli/puppet-icinga/README.md

 ### How to use the classes for Icinga Web an databases with MariaDB on Debian bookwork

-To get Icinga Web 2 running on Debian bookworm use puppet-php >=8.1.0 and set:
+To get Icinga Web 2 running on Debian bookworm use puppet-php >=8.1.0 (no longer necessary if puppet-php >= 10.2.0 is used) and set:

 ```yaml
 php::globals::php_version: '8.2'